Good Bench Press for College Football Players

 Other input like testing data that our coaching staff had acquired in their careers and feedback we received from peers in the strength and conditioning field are also considered.

-Finally, when looking at the category ranges understand that they are not designed to be evenly distributed.
 Most of the guys on our team would fall into the Starter or All-Conference categories (freshmen often fell into Reserve or Starter).
 Fewer players would achieve All-American level and fewer still would reach NFL Athlete.

 Bench Press Numbers by Bodyweight